 Harvesting Your Garlic

 Towards the end of summer or in early autumn you’ll see the stalk begin to brown and growth dies back.
-Stop any watering at this point – don’t worry if it rains, late summer rain rarely gets into the soil and dries out real fast.
+Stop any watering at this point – don’t worry if it rains, late summer rain rarely gets into the soil and dries out really fast.

 Trust me, you’ll know when you see them that the time is right to harvest, but look for brown leaves and very little green left.
 Now using a hand fork gently lift them.
-Shake the soil off and if sunny, allow to dry naturally for a day or so.
-If rain is forecast take them in and hang somewhere warm and dry for a couple days.
+Shake the soil off and if sunny, allow drying naturally for a day or so.
+If rain is forecast take them in and hang somewhere warm and dry for a couple of days.
 Cut the stalks off and store your precious crop in cool dark and dry conditions, ready to use whenever you want it.

 On the Sticky Subject Of Peeling Garlic Cloves